Definitions are not exhaustive or definitive, but help to explain their meaning within the context of our website.

 Sitting Group: A group of meditators who meet regularly to practise together and support each other as a Sangha.
 A meditation group.

 Thai Forest Tradition: A Theravadan monastic lineage in Thailand emphasizing the Precepts, simplicity and renunciation.
-In the West, the lineage has continued mainly through Ajahn Chah, and the Forest Sangha.
-Monasteries in the UK include Amaravati in Herforsdshire. forestSangha.org article.
+In the West the lineage has continued mainly through Ajahn Chah, and the Forest Sangha.
+Monasteries in the UK include Amaravati in Hertfordshire. forestSangha.org article.

-Yoga: A system of spiritual development deriving from the teachings of the 2nd century BCE Indian teacher Patangali, incorporating the practice of specific physical postures, breathing exercises and meditation.
+Yoga: A system of spiritual development deriving from the teachings of the 2nd century BCE Indian teacher Patanjali, incorporating the practice of specific physical postures, breathing exercises and meditation.
+Wikipedia article.